Studying online

 Description

-This unit builds on fundamental aspects of structure and function to examine how animals work across the diversity of environments, from deserts to rainforests and polar regions, and from ponds to salt lakes.
-It examines the physical environment in which animals live, and the fundamental importance of physiological processes in integrating animal systems with respect to especially energy, thermal and water balance.
-There is a strong comparative approach for both vertebrate and invertebrate animals.
-These essential physiological processes are studied using homeostasis as an organising principle, and the actions of the nervous system and hormones in controlling and modulating them.
-There is a strong emphasis on sensory adaptations and how sensory information is used by animals to safely navigate their environments.
-A rigorous comparative phylogenetic methods perspective is provided to the interpretation of physiological adaptation.
-The mechanosensory research project is a mini-research project that introduces students to important skills such as experimental design, literature searching, data analysis, and data presentation.
-The laboratory essay examines and researches an environmental physiology topic introduced in the laboratory periods.
+This unit builds on fundamental aspects of structure and function to examine how animals work across a diversity of environments, from deserts to rainforests and polar regions, and from ponds to salt lakes.
+It examines the physical environment in which animals live, and the fundamental importance of physiological processes in the evolution and formation of physiological systems, with a focus on energy, thermal, and water balance as well as sensory systems.
+These essential physiological processes are studied using homeostasis as an organising principle and explore the actions of the nervous system and hormones in controlling and modulating them.
+Emphasis is placed on sensory adaptations and how sensory information is used by animals to safely interact with their environments.

 Credit